 The best thing to do is to transfer the bechamel into a bowl and cover it with cling film that is in contact with the sauce (otherwise a denser layer will form on the surface).
 If this happens, remove it before serving.
 In fact, if you break it and mix it with the rest of the white sauce, you'll have many small clumps of clotted bechamel!

-Béchamel sauce can be frozen and kept in the freezer for about 1 month.
+You can froze Béchamel sauce and keep it in the freezer for about 1 month.

 How to Reheat Béchamel Sauce